-How to Reconfigure Your PC, XT, AT, or Model30 Controller Card
+3.4 How to Reconfigure Your PC, XT, AT, or PS/2 Line Controller Card

-NOTE: For Micro Channel systems, reconfiguration is done through software, and is described in Section 3.2.3.
+Note For Micro Channel systems, reconfiguration is done through software, and is described in Micro Channel Tape Installation in Section 3.2.

 Most of the time when a tape unit does not pass diagnostics on the first try, it is because one or more of its settings - DMA, port address, or IRQ - is already being used by another device in the computer.
 In this case you can easily reconfigure the tape controller card to use different settings, thus resolving the conflict.